 Our OCD Intensive Outpatient Program helps children and teens 11 to 18 years old with OCD who either:

-- Have severe symptoms and are at risk for needing treatment in a hospital or live-in (residential) program
+- Have severe symptoms or are at risk of needing treatment in a hospital or psychiatric residential facility

 What’s special about Seattle Children’s OCD Intensive Outpatient Program?